If a genie pops out of an IKEA floor lamp and asks about your dream house, how would you respond?

 - Benefit from capital appreciation

-- Proceeds from home sale are exempt from capital gains tax (regional laws may vary)
+- Proceeds from the home sale are exempt from capital gains tax (regional laws may vary)

 - Paying down a mortgage forces you to save